cs107e/cs107e.github.io/guides/sd.md

 In this course,
 we will run replace this file with our own program.

-Copy these files onto your Raspberry Pi.
+Copy these files onto your SDHC Card.

 ### Eject your SDHC card